-One of the hallmarks of the CSRS approach is to custom build a team of best-in-class resources and people to address specific challenges and needs.
+One of the hallmarks of the CSRS approach is to custom build a team of highly talented resources and people to address specific challenges and needs.
 Nowhere was this more critical than with Raising Cane’s.
 “They were ready to go, and we knew we had to grow with them,” Fitch says.
-CSRS invested in bringing on board people with specific skills and expertise, including strategy experts and technology experts where appropriate.
+CSRS invested in bringing aboard people with specific skills and expertise, including strategy experts and technology experts where appropriate.
 “When Raising Cane’s said they wanted to go to Texas, we made sure we understood what it would take to operate there successfully, and we hired a project manager with connections and experience in that market.”
-By investing in the brightest and best human capital, CSRS has stayed in step with Raising Cane’s needs at every phase of the program.
+To reiterate its dedication to Raising Cane’s, CSRS opened a Dallas office in September of 2017 with the intention of strengthening communication and collaboration amongst the two entities.
+By investing in the brightest and best human capital, and strategically employing those resources according to their strengths, CSRS has afforded itself the ability to align with Raising Cane’s ambitions at every tier of the program.

 Creating a due diligence report to expedite decision making.

 When you’re growing as quickly as Raising Cane’s, and depending on equity investments to make it happen, you need to make smart decisions fast.
-CSRS introduced a due diligence report that allows Cane’s to quickly size up a potential site and understand the site-specific challenges.
-The report outlines site restraints and gives an efficient synopsis of permitting and other issues that require attention and consideration.
-These documents allow the Cane’s team to compare apples to apples when evaluating different sites and to go into each new location fully informed and with a plan to overcome any hurdles.
+CSRS introduced a due diligence report that allows Raising Cane’s to quickly evaluate a potential site and understand any site-specific challenges.
+The report outlines site restraints and provides a thorough synopsis of permitting and development issues that require consideration.
+These documents allow real estate and property development teams to compare various sites and go into each new location fully informed, equipped with a plan to overcome any hurdles.

 Establishing prototypes to maximize efficiency.

-Many of Cane’s initial stores were one-offs, with each designed and engineered for its specific site requirements.
-While that approach is fine for a business opening one or two new locations, Cane’s aggressive growth plans demanded a more efficient approach.
-CSRS recommended and established three prototypes, each with several possible variations based on site size, constraints, and climate, that not only expedites the planning and design phases of each new project, but also helps Cane’s better control costs and grow more profitability.
+Many of Raising Cane’s initial stores were one-offs, with each designed and engineered to unique specifications.
+While that approach is conducive to a business opening one or two new locations, Raising Cane’s aggressive growth plans demanded a more efficient approach.
+CSRS recommended and established prototypes, each with several possible variations based on site size, jurisdictional requirements, market demand, and climate.
+The establishment of a few streamlined restaurant configurations not only expedites the planning and design phases of each new project, but also helps Raising Cane’s better control costs, reduce construction schedules, solidify brand identity and promote overall profitability.

-It’s easy to get caught up in the rush of a growth spurt, and finding the time to perfect architectural and engineering documents can take a back seat.
+It’s easy to get caught up in the rush of continuous, rapid growth; consequently, finding time to optimize design decisions can often get overlooked.
 “It’s the mentality of let’s just keep getting the work done, and we’ll fix it later,” says Fitch.
-But CSRS made it a priority to be not only a good service provider, but also a good consultant, encouraging Cane’s to invest in the quality of its documents sooner rather than later.
-“There may never be a perfect set of drawings,” Fitch says.
-But by thinking strategically, making some tweaks, and figuring out where to do things better and smarter, CSRS was able to get the drawings as clean as possible.
-This enabled the team to head off problems down the road, saving time and money, and setting the stage for better, more efficient execution.
+But, despite rapid growth and evolving measures, CSRS considers it a priority to be not only a good service provider, but also a good consultant.
+As a condition of providing satisfactory consultant services, CSRS encourages continual collaboration amongst several Raising Cane’s departments to process, evaluate and revise, when necessary, prototypical design intent.
+“There may never be a perfect set of drawings,” Fitch says, but by thinking strategically, making some tweaks, and figuring out where to do things better and smarter, CSRS and Raising Cane’s continue to take a holistic approach to optimize the restaurant design.
+This method enables the team to proactively solve conflicts, saving time and money, and set the stage for better, more efficient execution.

 Investing in technology.